Home » Holiday Recipes » Strawberry Cheesecake Trifle

 • 4 cup heavy cream

-• 3 tsp pure vanilla extract divided use
+• 3 tsp vanilla extract divided use

 • 1 angel food or vanilla pound cake cubed